Choose your voice communication online.Consider Voice Communication Choices

 Get the voice communication services you need

-In ancient times (when all telephones were black and one company told you what you could do), choices for talking at a distance were limited.
-Today, you can use a combination of online and wireless means to be in contact with others in the most flexible way possible.
+In ancient times (when all telephones were black and one phone company told you what you could do), choices for talking at a distance were limited.
+Today, you can use a combination of online and wireless devices to be in contact with others in the most flexible way possible.
 You don't have to be stuck with one company or one device or even a landline (which many people are discarding).
-As public payphones are disappearing, you can have a strategy for voice communication around town and around the world--online or off.
+You can have a strategy for voice communication at home, around town, or around the world--online or off.

 Voice Over Internet Protocol (VoIP)